 - Peer-Reviewed – Long-form articles that include original research and arguments, and are submitted for review by our Editorial Board and/or external reviewers.

-We want to bring in a variety of perspectives to the journal and do not limit our contributors to just those working in the field of library and information science.
+We want to bring in a variety of perspectives to the journal and do not limit our contributors to just those working in the library and information science field in public, academic, and school library settings.
 We seek submissions from researchers, practitioners, community members, or others dedicated to furthering the discussion, promoting research, and helping to re-envision tax policy and public policy on the extremely local level.

 Next Issue and Call-For Submission Deadlines